Research & Best Practices

 Asset management performance

-Next, you want to look into your management system.
+Next, you want to look into how well your organization manages its assets.
 In other words, evaluate how you’re checking the performance of your assets.
-If one of your asset management performance metrics is machine downtime, your asset management performance metric will look at how you measure downtime and what constitutes as “downtime.”
+If one of your enterprise asset management performance metrics is machine downtime, your asset management performance metric will look at how you measure downtime and what constitutes as “downtime.”

 Asset management system performance